We all have had bad kitchen remodel ideas. Cinder blocks under kitchen cabinets. Ponderous fake Spanish cabinet doors. All-orange kitchens.

 How Ugly Kitchens Can Help You Design a Beautiful One

 Swanson likens these cabinet doors to "Hershey's Bars" and what an apt comparison it is.

 John F. Long was an influential builder and philanthropist in the Phoenix area who helped turn a sleepy town into a bustling city.
 Because the bulk of his homes were built in the mid 20th century, his homes reflect a certain mid-century modern (MCM) sensibility.

 Mind you, this is not the MCM of Don and Megan Draper's Mad Men Manhattan apartment.
-This thick, ponderous, vaguely "Spanish" MCM style existed ever so briefly in the form of stereo cabinets, wall units, and coffee tables in the late Sixties and early Seventies.
+This thick, ponderous, vaguely "Spanish" MCM style existed ever so briefly in the form of stereo cabinets, wall units, and coffee tables in the late 60s and early 70s.